 Even if a ski resort doesn’t have a blanket kids ski free policy, keep digging around.
 Quite a few ski resorts will offer kids ski free packages if you buy a certain adult pass or book on-property lodging.

 Diamond Peak Resort near Lake Tahoe, for example, allows children to ski free until their 7th birthday.
 Steamboat in Colorado allows kids 12 and under to ski free the same number of days as their parents when parents purchase a 5-or-more day adult lift ticket.
-Keystone, also in Colorado, allows kids to ski free when families book two or more nights of lodging.
+Keystone, also in Colorado, allows kids 12 and under to ski free when families book two or more nights of lodging.

 2. Look for All-Day Ski School Programs.

 Most major ski resorts offer ski school for children, but ski school experiences can vary dramatically.
 Resorts that are really committed to teaching children have all day programs that enable kids to immerse themselves in learning.
 These programs also make plenty of time for fun at an age-appropriate level.
 After all, too much skiing can be exhausting for kids and result in frustration rather than skill improvement.

 My 10-year-old and 5-year-old have both had a number of amazing ski school experiences.
 The best ones include scheduled time for snow play, tubing, and even character mascot visits.
 Hot chocolate breaks, lunch, and sometimes movies for a mid-afternoon break help make ski school feel like a vacation even while skill-building.

 One more factor to consider is what ages a resort’s ski school accepts.
 In my experience, resorts that offer ski school programs for kids as young as 3 and 4 years old are usually very committed to teaching kids to ski.